-If you have entered all information during the CSR generation process, then you may not need; however, if you want a double eye check, then you can use the following tools to verify them.
+If you have entered all information during the CSR generation process, you may not need it; however, if you want a double eye check, then you can use the following tools to verify them.

-By verifying, you ensure your CSR generated with accurate information.
+By verifying, you ensure your CSR is generated with accurate information.